Ariful5469/Collection-Management-System/README.md

 This setup ensures a seamless and interactive experience for both users and administrators while maintaining efficient control over content and user management.

-["Almost the full project is found in MyLibrary.jar."]
+["Almost the full project is found in MyLibrary.rar."]